If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Mario's sprite still isn't final.

-• Yo'ster Isle is larger than final.
+• Yo'ster Isle is larger than final and seems to lack the racetrack.

 • Mountain/cliffside environment not seen in final game.